AarambhaAnta/Excalink/README.md

 - 💾 **Performance Caching**: Intelligent caching system to avoid repeated file reads
 - 📡 **File Watching**: Automatically updates frame index when files change
 - 📝 **Console Debugging**: Detailed logging of detected patterns and matching frames
+- 🛡️ **Robust Error Handling**: Graceful handling of malformed files and edge cases
+- 🧪 **Comprehensive Testing**: Built-in test suite for validation and debugging

 ## How to use